Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Statistical and geometric properties of GDEs

 \subsection{Learning an approximate predictive sufficient statistic}

-The core objective of GDEs is to recover the true data-generating distribution $P$ from finite, noisy samples.
-This goal corresponds to learning an aggregate representation that separates the signal (the structure of $P$) from sampling noise.
-Formally, this objective is captured by the notion of \emph{asymptotic predictive sufficiency}, which emerges from Bayesian notions of sufficiency \cite[Section 5.1.4]{bernardo2009bayesian}.
+The core objective of GDEs is to recover the true data-generating distribution \(P\) from finite samples by learning an aggregate representation that distills the structure of \(P\) from sampling noise.
+This objective is captured by the notion of \emph{asymptotic predictive sufficiency} \cite{takeuchicahira,torgersen1977prediction}, which reformulates sufficiency in terms of conditional independence: